Conducting clinical trials

 • Submit final report within the stipulated timelines

-Note: The sponsor may delegate or outsource any of the above responsibilities to another company, but any such arrangement does not affect the responsibility of the sponsor.
+The sponsor may transfer any of the above duties and functions to another company, but any such arrangement does not affect the responsibility of the sponsor.

-For multi-sponsor investigator-initiated trials, where the same clinical trial is conducted at more than one local trial site, the lead sponsor and participating site sponsor(s) have additional regulatory obligations in addition to the sponsor regulatory obligations described above.
+For multi-sponsor investigator-initiated trials (MS IITs), where the same clinical trial is conducted at more than one local investigator site, the lead sponsor and participating site sponsor(s) have additional regulatory obligations in addition to the sponsor regulatory obligations described above.

 The additional regulatory obligations of a lead sponsor are as follows:

-• Coordinate all regulatory submissions and notifications to us (e.g. CTA/CTN/CTC applications, amendments, serious breaches, unexpected serious adverse drug reactions, trial status reports, final reports, etc)
+• Coordinate all regulatory submissions and notifications to us (e.g. CTA/CTN/CTC applications, amendments, serious breaches, urgent safety measures, unexpected serious adverse drug reactions, trial status reports, final reports, etc)

-• Conduct safety evaluation of the investigational drug on an ongoing basis during the trial
+• Conduct safety evaluation of the investigational product on an ongoing basis during the trial

 The additional regulatory obligations of a participating site sponsor are as follows: